×

 Have you tried washing your car at home and failed miserably?
 Don’t worry; you aren’t alone!
 Many car owners have been unsuccessful in cleaning their cars using the hand car wash method.
 In this post, we introduce you to five lesser-known facts – ones that only car wash experts are privy to – that you can use for a perfect car wash at home.
 Remember, using the right equipment and a little know-how are the secret ingredients for a spotless car wash.
 Read on to know more.

-Ditch the dishwashing detergent
+Ditch the Dishwashing Detergent

 This is the first fact on our list because way too many car owners commit the cardinal mistake of using dishwashing detergent to clean their car.
 You’d think that it’s obvious that the product is called a dishwashing detergent and not a car wash cleaning liquid for a reason!
 Dishwashing detergent can strip the protective wax off your car’s body, and worse, can also ruin your car’s finish permanently.
 Instead, we highly recommend that you use a dedicated car wash cleaning product to get your car spotless.

 Polishing your car increases its shine, but it doesn’t eliminate the scratches on the paintwork.
-According to auto detailing experts, you can use a scratch removal kit to get rid of the scratches and then polish your car to get added shine.
+According to auto detailing experts, you can use a scratch removal kit to get rid of the scratches and then polish your car to get an added shine.
 You can buy a scratch removal kit from an auto detailing store near you.

-Wheels are the grubbiest parts in a car and need extra care while being cleaned.
+Wheels are the dirtiest parts in a car and need extra care while being cleaned.
 While cleaning your car’s wheels, make sure you use a different set of microfiber towels and wash mitts.
-If you’re using the same microfiber towel to clean your car’s body and wheel, then the risk of rubbing the dirt from the wheels onto your car’s exterior is very likely.
+If you’re using the same microfiber towel to clean your car’s body and wheels, then the risk of rubbing the dirt from the wheels onto your car’s exterior is very likely.
 Use separate equipment to clean your wheels and tires to avoid cross-contamination.

 Related Posts